Send us a message

 The process flows through a few logical steps that build on each other.
 First, you have to accurately measure customer usage—this is the foundation everything else is built on.
 From there, you allocate the revenue based on that consumption data, ensuring your books reflect reality.
 Next, you manage the billing and collection cycle, which can be more dynamic and responsive than with traditional models.
 Finally, it’s important to understand and address some common misconceptions that can trip businesses up.
 Getting these pieces right requires a solid data foundation and the right tools to automate the process.
 With a clear system in place, you can ensure your financial reporting is both accurate and compliant, giving you a clearer picture of your company's health.

-How to Measure Usage
+How to Measure Customer Usage

 The first and most critical step is to accurately measure how much of your product or service a customer uses.
 Think of it like an electric meter for your business.
 You need a reliable way to track consumption, whether it’s API calls, data storage used, hours logged, or transactions processed.
 This tracking system is the bedrock of your entire revenue model.